This post may contain affiliate links. See our disclosure policy for details.

-Meanwhile here in reality after five months of isolation, my kids have destroyed about 90% of their toys, ruined three rugs (not white to begin with), and already asked me for something twelve times as I wrote the above two paragraphs.
+Meanwhile here in reality: I’m a working homeschool mom, and after 5 months in isolation my kids have destroyed about 90% of their toys, ruined three rugs (not white to begin with), and already asked me for something twelve times as I wrote the above two paragraphs.

 Can I hire somebody to put a rose-colored filter on my life?

 Now, more than ever, we need some help.
 Real solutions for our stressful, messy, sometimes fun, always challenging reality.
 We’re not talking about planning the rest of your child’s homeschool career.
 We’re talking about a few reliable go-to’s that make life easier – like today.